evanx/rquery/README.md

 #### Client cert

-For a secure access to permanent keyspaces, let's try SSL client cert authentication on `redishub.com.`
+For secure access to permanent keyspaces, let's try SSL client cert authentication on `redishub.com.`

 Note that we will register an account using our Telegram.org username.
 (I like Telegram.org, have an Ubuntu phone, and want to build a Telegram Bot to win one of those prizes, woohoo!)